-The only other dirt of consequence that was moved was in creating the pushed up green complexes.
-Jim Craig was the only designated C & C dozer man on the job and he roughed in all the greens, some of the fairways and did all of the finish dozer work.
-Bill Coore said of their dirt moving plan ‘move as much as you need to for drainage, then we will highlight some areas’.
+The only other dirt of consequence that was disturbed was to create the pushed-up green complexes.
+Jim Craig was the sole C & C dozer man on the job and he roughed in all the greens (save for the thirteenth), some of the fairways and did all of the finishing dozer work.
+Coore said of their plan ‘move as much dirt as you need to for drainage, then we will highlight some areas’.
 As Dave Axland notes, ‘I think the same is true for the golf, Bill and Ben did what was necessary for fun golf and no more.’
 More architects need to adopt the same sensible, minimalist approach.

 Holes to Note